French cruiser D'Assas: Design

 In response to a war scare with Italy in the late 1880s, the French Navy embarked on a major construction program in 1890 to counter the threat of the Italian fleet and that of Italy's ally Germany.
 The plan called for a total of seventy cruisers for use in home waters and overseas in the French colonial empire.
 The D'Assas class, which also included Du Chayla and Cassard, was ordered as part of the program.
 Their design was heavily drawn from that of the preceding Friant-class cruisers, being slightly longer and wider, which improved speed and stability.

 D'Assas was 99.64 m long overall, with a beam of 13.68 m and an average draft of 5.8 m.
 She displaced 3944.6 t as designed.
 Her crew varied over the course of her career, and consisted of 370–392 officers and enlisted men.
 The ship's propulsion system consisted of a pair of triple-expansion steam engines driving two screw propellers.
 Steam was provided by twenty coal-burning Lagrafel d'Allest water-tube boilers that were ducted into three funnels.
 Her machinery was rated to produce 10000 ihp for a top speed of 20 kn.
 She had a cruising radius of 6000 nmi at 10 kn and 1000 nmi at 20 knots.
+In service, D'Assas proved to have significant stability problems and had to be ballasted to correct the problem.

 The ship was armed with a main battery of six 164.7 mm guns.
 They were placed in individual pivot mounts; one was on the forecastle, two were in sponsons abreast the forward conning tower, and the last was on the stern.
 These were supported by a secondary battery of four 100 mm guns, which were carried in pivot mounts in the fore and aft conning towers, one on each side per tower.
 For close-range defense against torpedo boats, she carried ten 47 mm 3-pounder Hotchkiss guns, two 37 mm 1-pounder guns, and three 37 mm Hotchkiss revolver cannon.
 She was also armed with two 356 mm torpedo tubes in her hull above the waterline.
 Armor protection consisted of a curved armor deck that was 30 to 80 mm thick, along with 80 mm plating on the conning tower.
 The main and secondary guns were fitted with 54 mm thick gun shields.